Articles

 • Want to look professional and have a tiny budget

-Libib Pro at $9/month is straightforward to use.
+Libib Pro at $9 a month is straightforward to use.

 • Larger hospice libraries (300+ books)

-TinyCat at $3/month is worth it for the features you get.
+TinyCat at $3 a month is worth it for the features you get.

 Your books offer comfort during life's most challenging moments.
 The software should never be the hard part.

-Pick something simple, start tracking checkouts, and spend your energy on the people you're serving.
+Pick something simple, start tracking checkouts, and spend your energy on the people you are serving.